benschw/recipe/tortellini-soup.md

 1. Saute sausage slices, set aside
 2. Saute onion (about 5 min)
 3. Add red pepper flakes and garlic, saute another minute
-4. Add tomatoes, water, and stock, bring to a boil
+4. Add tomatoes, water, stock, and pepper; bring to a boil
 5. Stir in tortellini, cook 3-4min (until almost done according to package)
 6. Stir in spinach, basil, and sausage slices until spinach has wilted and sausage has been reheated (2min)